Richard Massingham: Life

+Massingham was born in Sleaford, Lincolnshire.
 After working in medicine and making amateur films, Massingham set up Public Relationship Films Ltd in 1938 when he noticed that there was no specialist agency making short educational films for the public.
 In the films he typically played a bumbling character who was slightly more stupid than average, and often explained the message of the film through demonstrating the risks if it was ignored.
 Films' topics included postal deliveries, how to cross the road, how to prevent the spread of diseases, how to swim and how to drive without causing the road to be unsafe for other users.
+He died in Biddenden, Kent.

 Family

 Massingham's father was H.W.
 Massingham (1860–1924) the journalist, and his siblings included writer Harold John Massingham (1888–1952), writer Hugh Massingham (1905–1971) and playwright and actress Dorothy Massingham (1889–1933).
-He was the son of Emma Jane née Snowdon, the daughter of Henry Snowdon of St. Leonard's Priory, Norwich.
+He was the son of Emma Jane née Snowdon, the daughter of Henry Snowdon of St Leonard's Priory, Norwich.